 How the Joint Supervision Doctorate Works

-You must be officially admitted to ÉTS with an application filed at the Office of the Registrar.
-In addition, you must meet the requirements of Québec’s ministère de l’Éducation et de l’Enseignement supérieur (the education ministry) for foreign students and must therefore present a visa, a Quebec acceptance certificate (a “CAQ”) and a proof of insurance (sickness and hospitalization) valid for the duration of your stay.
+You must be officially admitted to ÉTS with an application filed at the Registrar's Office.
+In addition, you must meet the requirements of Québec’s Ministère de l’Éducation et de l’Enseignement supérieur (the Education Ministry) for international students and must therefore present a visa, a Quebec acceptance certificate (a "CAQ").
+In addition, you must be covered by Québec health and hospitalization insurance valid for the duration of your stay (RAMQ if eligible, or Desjardins insurance offered by ÉTS).

 You must be registered full time without interruption at both ÉTS and in France.
 When you are not in Québec, you must ensure that your ÉTS registration is completed in due form at the beginning of each term.
 You will not be billed for this registration.